i-rin-eam/meta-ads/README.md

     }
 ```
 > **Step 8: Add Interstitial Ads** <br>
-*This guide explains how to add Interstitial ads to your app.*
+*This guide explains how to add Interstitial ads to your app.* <br>

-`Implementing the Banner Ad in your Activity`
+`Implementing the Interstitial Ad in your Activity`
 ```java
         // Preload interstitial ad
         metaAdsManager.loadInterstitialAd();